shepheb1/shepheb1.github.io/research.md

 ## Methods to Address Error-Prone Data

-Data audits from the Carribean, Central, and South American network for HIV Epidemiology (CCASAnet) suggested that data from many of our sites had high error rates.
+Data audits from CCASAnet suggested that data from many of our sites had high error rates.
 We proposed to use information learned from the audits to correct otherwise biased estimates.
 This required developing new statistical methods that extend the measurement error literature to handle situations where both covariates and outcomes are measured with error, and the magnitude of these errors are correlated.
 We have developed and applied a variety of methods (e.g., generalized raking, multiple imputation, and sieve maximum likelihood estimators) for a wide variety of outcomes (e.g., time-to-event, binary, continuous).
 We have also studied optimal designs for selecting an audit (i.e., validation) subsample.
 This research is directly applicable to validating electronic health records data.
 We received funding from PCORI and the NIH to do this research; Pam Shaw (co-principal investigator) and I were given a MERIT award (R37) from the NIH for this research.

 [More Information](/data-errors/)